PrathameshKR/ML-projects/ML-models/readme.md

            mail is spam or ham.
      3.Wine Quality Prediction
            - model is trained using random forest classifier to predict the quality of wine
-           - only wine with quality > 7 qualifies as good quality wine hence its label is 1 whereas for wine with quality < 7 is not a great qualtiy rating hence its label is o.
+           - only wine with quality > 7 qualifies as good quality wine hence its label is '1' whereas for wine with quality < 7 is not a great qualtiy rating hence its label is '0'.
+     4.Parkinsons disease prediction
+           - standardized data is used to train model which use SVC to predict if the person has parkinsons disease or not.
+     5.Movie recommendation system
+           -
+     6.Loan status prediction
+     7.House price prediction
+     8.Heart disease prediction
+     9.Fake news prediction
+     10.Diabetes prediction
+     11.Customer Segmentation
+     12.Calories Burnt prediction
+     13.Breast cancer classification
+     14.Big mart sales prediction